 +$ card $% [%poke wire dock poke] [%http-response =http-event:http] [%connect wire binding:eyre term] [%diff %json json] ==

 Gall applications can have a number of arms that get called depending on the information they are sent.

-This arm is called once when the agent is started.
+This arm is called when the app is initially started.
 It has no input and lets you perform any initial IO.

 This arm is called immediately before the agent is upgraded.
 It

 packages the permament state of the agent in a

 vase for the next version